LGFCU Excellence in Innovation Awards

 Intergovernmental Collaboration — includes any program that involves more than one jurisdiction (i.e. another county, municipality or state or federal agency) in delivering services or information to county citizens.

-- Each entry must be approved by the county manager prior to submission (the manager’s name entry on the application signifies their approval).
+- Each entry must be approved by the county manager or department head.

-- The official application must be filled out in its entirety and be received by the NCACC by the deadline date using the official awards application.
+- The application must be filled out in its entirety and be received by the NCACC by the posted deadline.

-- The new program or improvement to an existing program must have taken place between Jan.
-1st and Dec.
-31st of the preceding year .
+- The program must have been implemented or improved on between January 1st and December 31st of the preceding year.

 - The same level of service delivered at a lower cost

 - A higher level of service delivered at the same cost

 - Avoidance of future cost increases

 - Use of sustainable products or practices to provide a current, new or expanded service

 Award winners will be notified of their selection in July of each year.
 Winners are encouraged to attend the LGFCU Awards Luncheon at the NCACC Annual Conference to be recognized for their achievement.
 Details will be provided when award winners are selected.